decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

             `--nobanning`             | Disable banning of misbehaving peers `--banduration=`          | How long to ban misbehaving peers.
 Valid time units are {s, m, h}.
 Minimum 1 second (default: 24h0m0s)
             `--banthreshold=`         | Maximum allowed ban score before disconnecting and banning misbehaving peers. (default: 100)
-            `--whitelist=`            | Add an IP network or IP that will not be banned. (eg. 192.168.1.0/24 or ::1)
+            `--whitelist=`            | Add an IP network or IP that will not be banned (eg. 192.168.1.0/24 or ::1)

     Chain Related                     |Description
     ----------------------------------|-------------
-            `--nocheckpoints`         | Disable built-in checkpoints.
-Checkpoints allow a faster initial blockchain download.
-Don't disable them unless you know what you're doing.
-            `--dumpblockchain=`       | Write blockchain as a flat file of blocks for use with addblock, to the specified filename
+            `--allowoldforks`         | Process forks deep in history.
+Don't do this unless you know what you're doing `--dumpblockchain=`       | Write blockchain as a flat file of blocks for use with addblock, to the specified filename
             `--assumevalid=`          | Hash of an assumed valid block.
 Defaults to the hard-coded assumed valid block that is updated periodically with new releases.
 Don't use a different hash unless you understand the implications.
 Set to 0 to disable

     Relay and Mempool Policy          |Description
     ----------------------------------|-------------
             `--minrelaytxfee=`        | The minimum transaction fee in DCR/kB to be considered a non-zero fee. (default: 0.0001)
-            `--limitfreerelay=`       | Limit relay of transactions with no transaction fee to the given amount in thousands of bytes per minute (default: 15)
+            `--limitfreerelay=`       | **DEPRECATED: This behavior is no longer available and this option will be removed in a future version of the software.** Limit relay of transactions with no transaction fee to the given amount in thousands of bytes per minute (default: 15)
-            `--norelaypriority`       | Do not require free or low-fee transactions to have high priority for relaying `--maxorphantx=`          | Max number of orphan transactions to keep in memory (default: 100) `--blocksonly`            | Do not accept transactions from remote peers.
+            `--norelaypriority`       | **DEPRECATED: This behavior is no longer available and this option will be removed in a future version of the software.** Do not require free or low-fee transactions to have high priority for relaying
+            `--maxorphantx=`          | Max number of orphan transactions to keep in memory (default: 100) `--blocksonly`            | Do not accept transactions from remote peers.
             `--acceptnonstd`          | Accept and relay non-standard transactions to the network regardless of the default settings for the active network.
 (This is not the default for mainnet)